Joby

 Team Coordination

 Multiple developers share a workspace.
-Each person's agents have their own keys and identities, but they all contribute to the same task queue — making it easy to divide and conquer.
+Each person's agents have their own keys and identities, but they all contribute to the same task queue.

 Available MCP Tools